-Preserve and manage open space
+Goal: Preserve and manage open space

-Chico residents enjoy a wealth of accessible public open space unparalleled in the North Valley.
+Background: Chico residents enjoy a wealth of accessible public open space unparalleled in the North Valley.
 Open space provides habitat and movement corridors for wildlife, as well as recreational, educational, aesthetic and other benefits to the community.
 Open areas within and around the community are a defining characteristic of Chico.
 The City owns significant open space resources, which are managed for resource preservation, as well as lower impact recreational uses such as hiking, horseback riding, and mountain biking.
-Examples of City open space include Bidwell Park, Bidwell Ranch, Teichert Ponds, Lindo

-Channel, and the Comanche Creek Greenway.
+Examples of City open space include Bidwell Park, Bidwell Ranch, Teichert Ponds, Lindo Channel, and the Comanche Creek Greenway.
 There are additional open space holdings in the area managed by resource agencies and non-profit organizations.
 In some cases, funding resources are inadequate for proper maintenance and management of these lands.

-Indicator: City open space with a funded management plan.
+City-owned open space with a funded management plan.

-Trend: The City owns significant open space, including large contiguous holdings protecting vernal pool areas and creekside greenways.
-While these areas are protected, much of the land has no management program, and no ongoing maintenance and management funding.
-These are concerns that should be addressed.
+The City owns significant open space, including large contiguous holdings protecting vernal pool areas and creekside greenways.
+While these areas are protected, much of the land has no management program, and no ongoing maintenance and management for all the Control Plans Action OS agement funding.
+General Plan Action OS-2.1.1 calls for the development of an Open Space Master Plan to catalogue the City's open space holdings, ensure that management and maintenance programs are in place, and identify long-term funding sources.

+Rating

+Improvement

-Improvement Area
+Area